endlesspint8/endlesspint8.github.io/_posts/2017-07-31-drought-draughts-decency.md

 ## FAM Synopsis

 It is no longer possible in our modern and connected world to claim we are unaware of the suffering happening around world.
-With this suffering made present to our attention we would be acting unjustly in not doing everything we could to prevent these very bad things from happening, especially if not asked to sacrifice something of moral insignificance.
+With this suffering made present to our attention we would be acting unjustly in not doing everything we could to prevent these very bad things from happening, especially if not asked to sacrifice something of moral significance.
 Singer articulates two versions of this principle: “we should prevent bad things from happening unless in doing so we would be sacrificing something…” morally significant [moderate version] or... of comparable moral significance [strong version].

 Singer prefers the strong version but provides the moderate alternative to show how far short we are  falling even under its lowered threshold.
 Singer introduces the thought experiment of a drowning child in a pond to further this argument: “if I am walking past a shallow pond and see a child drowning in it, I ought to wade in and pull the child out.
 This will mean getting my clothes muddy, but this is insignificant, while the death of the child would presumably be a very bad thing.”